 CambodiaWith the final demise of the Khmer Rouge guerrilla movement and a stable (if not fully democratic) government, the country is enjoying real peace for the first time in three decades.
 The first-of-its-kind court bringing together Cambodian and international judges has begun trials of the leadership of that Khmer Rouge regime.
 But while Cambodia needs to come to grips with its past, it is also straining to establish a foundation for a stable future.
 Its recent history left the country with a largely dysfunctional legal and social infrastructure.

-Placements in Cambodia will be arranged individually with Professor Rine depending on the student’s experience and interests.
-Over the past 15 years, dozens of Michigan Law students have worked on a number of aspects of the stabilizing process in a wide variety of organizations in Cambodia.
+Over the past 20 years, dozens of Michigan Law students have worked on a number of aspects of the stabilizing process in a wide variety of organizations in Cambodia.
 These include legal services organizations, health organizations, the United Nations Human Rights Commission, UNDP, ILO, World Bank, UNICEF, Cambodian government agencies and private human rights and other non-governmental organizations—both local and international—with a wide variety of concerns like women's justice issues, juvenile law, land rights, health care access and economic development.
 The program has also periodically taken on legal research projects which are carried out by students in the U.S.In addition to offering opportunities to American JD students, the program has also brought a number of Cambodian law graduates to Michigan as research scholars.
-As a result, Michigan now has a large group of friends in the Cambodian legal world.For more information on the Cambodia program or to inquire about placement possibilities, contact Prof. Nick Rine at email@example.com.
+As a result, Michigan now has a large group of friends in the Cambodian legal world.For more information on the Cambodia program or to inquire about placement possibilities, contact Assistant Dean Kaiser-Jarvis at

 Brief Statement of InterestThe statement provides an opportunity for the student to persuade the Law School that the internship will enable the student to fulfill educational and/or career objectives.
 It also allows us to develop a sense of the student's background, interest areas, and expertise.
 Students are advised to highlight their particular strengths, relevant experiences, and practice area interests.
 Students should also include how the internship might build on work he or she has done, or how it will contribute to the student's educational or career pursuits.
 The statement should also include a ranking of the student’s internship preferences with a short description of the ranking rationale.
 The statement should be no longer than 2,000 words.

-Application InterviewEach applicant will be required to participate in an interview with Professors Gray and/or Rine as part of the application process.
+Application InterviewEach applicant will be required to participate in an interview with Dean Kaiser-Jarvis and select faculty as part of the application process.
 These interviews will take place soon after the application packages are due.
-Each applicant will be contacted to schedule this interview.As part of the application process, the applicant's former professors may be contacted by Professors Gray and/or Rine.
+Each applicant will be contacted to schedule this interview.As part of the application process, the applicant's former professors may be contacted by the selection committee.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home